 Registration and Payment

-Students must register for the exam by 3:00 pm the day prior to the test.
-Payment is required on the day of the test at check-in.
+Students must register for the CPE online at www.sjsu.ed/math/calculus by 3:00 pm the day prior to the test.
+Payment (cash or check) is required on the day of the test at check-in.